shabegger/flexible-dnd/README.md

 ### Use

 flexible-dnd tracks movement and drops in the context of a container component.
-Begin by applying the `DragDropContext` composition constructor to your container element.
+Begin by applying the `DragDropContext` composable to your container element.
 The function `connectDragDropContext` will become available to your container via `props`.
 Apply this function to the element which you want to use to track dragging.

 ```
 import React from 'react';